You Earned a Ticket!

 Foundations

-• The California Endowment’s concerns about the disproportionately harsh school punishments dealt to African American and Hispanic youth ultimately led to a re-examination of zero-tolerance policies in local districts and at the state level.
+The California Endowment is a large grantmaking organization with a major focus on health, but it occasionally supports projects that relate to education.
+For example, the California Endowment helped shed light on disproportionately harsh school punishments dealt to African American and Hispanic youth.
+This work led to a re-examination of zero-tolerance policies in local districts and at the state level.

-A national organization called Grantmakers for Education convenes philanthropic leaders; thier conferences provide interesting insight into which causes these powerful organizations might focus on next.
+And of course this post omits a lot.
+A national organization called Grantmakers for Education convenes and trains philanthropic leaders; their conferences provide helpful insight into which causes these essential organizations might focus on next.

 The next lesson looks at the changing landscape of school accountability.